-The Arizona bankruptcy means test determines whether you are eligible to file a Chapter 7 bankruptcy in Arizona by first comparing your household income to the median household income for a household of your size.
+The means test determines whether you’re eligible to file a Chapter 7 bankruptcy in Arizona by first comparing your household income to the median income for a household of your size.
 If you make less, you qualify for Chapter 7 relief.
-If your income is greater than that, the second part of the means test calculation determines whether you qualify based on how much money you have left after paying allowed expenses, including your mortgage, car payment (if you are keeping the car) and other living expenses.
+If your income is greater than that, the second part of the means test calculation determines whether you qualify based on how much money you have left after paying allowed expenses, including your mortgage, car payment (if you’re keeping the car), child support payments, and other living expenses.

 Data on Median income levels for Arizona

-Median Income Standards for Means Test for Cases Filed On or After May 1, 2019
+Arizona Median Income Standards for Means Test for Cases Filed In 2024

 Data on Poverty levels for Arizona

-Fee Waiver Eligibility for Cases Filed On or After May 1, 2019
+Arizona Fee Waiver Eligibility for Cases Filed In 2024

 Eligible for fee waiver when under 150% the poverty level.